-We started between the Heritage Centre and the shop, in a small lane beside a cottage (known mysteriously as Hoppy’s cottage), which leads into Baleveolan Farm and a gate ahead on the left.
+We started between the Heritage Centre and the shop, in a small lane beside Cameron cottage (once mysteriously known as Hoppy’s cottage), which leads into Baleveolan Farm and a gate ahead on the left.
 We turned sharp right and followed the wall down, through another gate and over a stream before turning left to follow the coast heading south.
 Across the Firth of Morven, the Glensanda Quarry was clear and the going was easy.

 A bit further on, a significant and very picturesque spot, Sloc an Eitheir (hollow of the boat) is thought to be one of only two of Lismore’s many illicit stills still recognisable.
 The steep path down to the secluded inlet in the firth of Morven has clearly been engineered and was quite navigable and could certainly have been an ideal spot from which to “export” whisky.

 We continued south through a red gate, and then a silver one, into Baleveolan croft where we saw rescue Highland cattle and an extensive area of tree planting.

 After the last gate/barrier we were on the Sailean road.
 Here, if you want a shorter walk, you can turn left and head back, eventually joining the main road past the shop to the Heritage Centre.

 We carried on down the road to Sailean, passing through a red gate and feasting on the lovely vistas as we headed south and west.
 On the right was one of the most photographed cottages on the island and nearby is the port and the limekilns which made Sailean so important in the 19th and 20th centuries.
 It is still a very special place, and today the port is used by the Black family of Baligrundle who deal in shellfish.
 Their boat was in the bay.